rabbit-ear/rabbit-ear-app/readme.md

 todo list:

+- [x] css style panels
+- [ ] style modal popups
+- [ ] create custom UI elements (radio, slider, buttons)
+- [ ] glitchy graphics, need to (secretly) scale up the graphics.
+- [ ] selecting vertices, vertices are no longer being shown.

 - [x] finish menu events
-- [ ] file protocol, filename in title. save button
-- [ ] css style panels
-- [ ] selecting vertices, vertices are no longer being shown.
-- [ ] hovering on folded form/simulator shows dots on crease pattern
+- [ ] snap to SQRT2 points
-- [ ] rabbit ear tool. except make it the straight skeleton. only works for convex shapes.
 - [ ] "reassign selected" doesn't work
-- [ ] glitchy graphics, need to (secretly) scale up the graphics.
-- [ ] foldedLine tool should re-assign existing creases that lay along the path.
+- [ ] menu boolean, checkmark reflecting state (Show/Hide)

 - [ ] bring back keyboard shortcuts (that are not menu items)
+- [x] bring back basic drag and drop
+- [ ] implement drag and drop into the frames window (append instead of replace)

 - [ ] folded form should report when it cannot fold the crease pattern (and not show it)
+- [ ] hovering on folded form/simulator shows dots on crease pattern

 - [ ] recode axioms 4-7 to use new system of embeded execute methods
+- [ ] foldedLine tool should re-assign existing creases that lay along the path.
+- [ ] rabbit ear tool. except make it the straight skeleton. only works for convex shapes.

+- [x] file protocol, filename in title. save button
-- [ ] bring back basic drag and drop
+- [ ] import, svg, opx, obj
-- [ ] implement drag and drop into the frames window (append instead of replace)
 - [ ] export, multiple file formats, multiple arrangements of crease patterns and folded forms
-- [ ] import, svg, opx, obj
-- [ ] style modal popups
-- [ ] create custom UI elements (radio, slider, buttons)
-- [ ] snap to SQRT2 points
+- [ ] when Svelte 5 comes out, replace GraphUpdate with an effect.
-- [ ] menu boolean, checkmark reflecting state (Show/Hide)

 bug list: